chloealbright/DevHiveMind/Companies/Interview/Experience Script.md

 driving results, and growing continuously.

-my mind map helped carlos with his API project

-Talk about moving Fast on your projects and failing fast using that experience on your projects to learn
+**Talk about moving Fast on your projects and failing fast using that experience on your projects to learn**
+*Basic*
+I worked on setting up typescript on a project i was using to track my leetcode it ended being very helpful because I got a deeper understanding of javascript also builds.
+This also lead to me adding typescript to another more advance project which is a fullstack project i,m building were i,m re-purposing a codebase I worked on by reverse engineering.

+docker project

-Tell Me About A Time You Had To Handle Pressure
+**Tell Me About A Time You Had To Handle Pressure**

-Tell Me About A Time You Worked With A Difficult Person
+**Tell Me About A Time You Worked With A Difficult Person**

-Tell Me About A Time When The Project Was Ambiguous
+**Tell Me About A Time When The Project Was Ambiguous**

 Tell me about a time you had to manage conflicting priorities

-Tell Me About A Time You Had To Learn Something Quickly
+**Tell Me About A Time You Had To Learn Something Quickly** PowerBI

 Tell Me About A Time A Project Took Longer Than Expected